protofire/filecoin-CID-checker/README.md

 3. The back-end automates the process of fetching the new data, which requires thousands of JSON RCP calls for every loop.

-4. Effective and reliable Mongo DB database with indexes provides fast paginated search by Deal ID, File CID, Miner ID.
+4. Effective and reliable Mongo DB database with indexes provides fast paginated search by Deal ID, Piece CID, Miner ID.

 5. UI provides rich details on deals.
 For the end user it doesn't require any developer skills to quickly get information on deals.